royerlab/arbol/README.md

 and you can't make sense of it once it adds up to hundreds of lines on the console?
 Sounds familiar?
 _arbol_ organises your stdout prints in a hierarchy that follows the structure of your code.
 Use a simple context manager to define the hierarchy and the 'aprint' command instead of print, and voila.
-Moreover, _arbol_ measures the elpased time for each node of the tree and displays that conveniently.
 Finally, when the optional dependencies are installed, the printed tree and text are colored with an exquisitely crafted combination of colors, making it even more visually appealing.

 If you are wondering, 'arbol' means 'tree' in spanish.

 Why not use a more traditional Python logging?
 We have made the choice of sticking to a plain and simple scheme that matches the usage of 'print' statements.

-Also we could have tried to intercept stdout and do some magic there, but we prefer to keep things simple and lean, and let you _choose_ to use _arbol_ where it makes sense.
+## Features

+You can use the 'acapture' context manager to capture stdout (and stderr), or use the 'aprint' replacement for the built-in 'print'.
+You create a new 'node' in the tree with the 'asection' contact manager.
+Moreover, _arbol_ measures the elpased time for each node of the tree and displays that conveniently.
+You have several configuration flags in the Arbol class to tune things.
+The best documentation is simply the demo below...

 ## Installation